 „The great thing about democracy is that it gives every voter a chance to do something stupid."
 (Art Spander )

-"The best argument against democracy is a five-minute conversation with the average voter."
+„The best argument against democracy is a five-minute conversation with an average voter."
 (Winston Churchill)

 „The difference between genius and stupidity is that genius has its limits."
 (Albert Einstein)